 How the Damage Spreads

-Time is a crucial factor in both types of damage.
-Fire damage spreads rapidly, consuming large areas in minutes, while water damage creeps in slowly, often going unnoticed until it’s too late.
+Time is critical in fire damage vs water damage restoration.
+Fire spreads within minutes, while water damage develops slowly, often unnoticed until it’s severe.

 Fire Damage: